This is our review of The Ciudad Perdida Trek — although known as the Lost city trek.

 Can you make a reservation on-site?

 There are departures every day, in fact, you shouldn't have any problems booking for the following day.
-It will be the same price if you make use our online form (smoother and faster).
+It will be the same price if you make use of our online form (smoother and faster).

 Yes, but there's a 3% Fee.

 No. It depends on your physical condition.
 There are kids as young as 8 and people over 65 who do very well.

-All the camps used by Magic Tour now have beds.
+All the camps used by Fanny's agency now have beds.
 During the high season, there may not be enough beds for everyone.
 The last ones will have to sleep in hammocks.

 No. You'll be spending as much time in the Lost City.
-The last section of the trek is divided into two parts: 9km for day 4 and 9km for day 5.
+The last section of the trek is divided into two parts: 9km on day 4 and 9km on day 5.

 You walk at your own pace but there are regular breaks to wait for the last of the group.
 It's an average of 3 km/h.